Breastfeeding and Mental Health: Navigating the Emotional Challenges

 • Feelings of guilt or failure if you’re struggling to breastfeed or choose to supplement with formula.

-• Heightened irritability, sadness, or anger during or after breastfeeding sessions.
+• Irritability, sadness, or anger during or after breastfeeding sessions.

 • Emotional detachment from your baby or difficulty bonding.